technix/atrament.ink/docs/atrament-basics/multimedia.md

 ### Inline images

-To place an inline image in text, use `[img]` markup tag.
-The image is resized to fit text height.
+To place an inline image in text, use the `[img]` markup tag.
+The image is resized to fit the text height.

 ```c
 You have found a sword: [img]images/sword.jpg[/img].
 It is quite heavy.